 Did you think the biggest threat to translation business is machine translation?
 Well, depending on where in the world you are doing business, you may need to think again.
-Let’s take a look at how mandated tendering has slowly but surely been destroying LSP profitability in the Russian market, and what some savvy LSP’s are choosing to do about it.
+Let’s take a look at how mandated tendering has slowly but surely been destroying LSP profitability in the Russian market, and what some savvy LSPs are choosing to do about it.

 In 2009 and 2013 Russia adopted laws that mandated public sector organizations to do competitive procurement.
 Major clients had to change their old ways and stop buying from suppliers they had been working with consistently for years.
 Instead, they were forced to roll out new competitive tendering processes for all kinds of purchases, including translations.
-Over the span of 5 years, tendered work grew 6 times in volume and now amounts to about 10% of the total annual translation turnover in the country.
+Over the span of 5 years, tendered work grew 6 times in volume and now amounts to about 10 percent of the total annual translation turnover in the country.

 Procurement laws (numbered 44 and 223) affected government institutions first, and state-owned corporations in the wake.
 Russia is a state-corp rich environment, and the government controls stakes in many sectors, including exporters in aerospace & defense, energy, and oil & gas.

-Russian nuclear agency Rosatom, aviation conglomerate UAC, and space agency Roscosmos have been especially active buying translations in lump on the government’s e-procurement platform.
-State-owned Rosneft sourced a lot of work as well, but it does not appear on top-20 list because their procurement has been split among multiple subsidiaries.
+Russian nuclear agency, Rosatom, aviation conglomerate UAC, and space agency Roscosmos have been especially active buying translations in lump on the government’s e-procurement platform.
+State-owned Rosneft sourced a lot of work as well, but it does not appear on the top-20 list because their procurement has been split among multiple subsidiaries.

 FIgure 2 shows the ranking of top buyers using e-procurement to purchase translation services.
 Source: Seldon.info tendering software, purchases under Federal laws 44 and 223

-Many established LSP’s have regarded e-procurement as a blight in the industry, and rightfully so.
+Many established LSPs have regarded e-procurement as a blight in the industry, and rightfully so.

-Competitive tendering is handled by purchasing professionals, who often know nothing about translation.
+Competitive tendering is handled by purchasing professionals who often know nothing about translation.
 These procurement managers simply buy from the cheapest supplier offering the service.
 Translation services are all classified as the same and are assigned a single business code regardless of whether these services are performed by a single freelancer or a mature LSP.
 This can be ridiculous when you consider all of the value-added services that a mature LSP would bring to the table.
 However, theoretically anyone with a business license and access to the tender information can compete as equals and win the work.

 This has led to low-cost providers winning a lot of work away from higher-cost vendors.
-Once the buyer has signed the contract, their internal translation consumers were stuck with these low cost vendors.
+Once the buyer has signed the contract, their internal translation consumers are stuck with these low cost vendors.
 You can imagine the potential dissatisfaction this causes on the buyer side.

 Meanwhile, on the vendor side, paper-thin margins leave little room for vetting translators (only the least expensive ones are chosen), ordering additional proofreading or review (little or none), or performing complementary services like glossary management.